llpeterson/direct/access.md

 that anyone with a cellular radio can use.
 This opens the door for setting up private cellular networks.

+> To be more precise, the CBRS band allows three tiers of users to
+> share the spectrum: first right of use goes to the original owners
+> of this spectrum, naval radars and satellite ground stations;
+> followed by priority users who receive this right over 10MHz bands
+> for three years via regional auctions; and finally the rest of the
+> population, who can access and utilize a portion of this band as
+> long as they first check with a central database of registered users.

 Like 802.11, cellular technology relies on the use of base stations that are connected to a wired network.
 In the case of the cellular network, the base stations are often called *Broadband Base Units*